Frequently Asked Questions

 You are welcome to attend one of our formal in-person or online information sessions.
 To see the upcoming schedule and to RSVP, please visit our information meetings page.

-If you are unable to attend an information sessions, you are welcome to contact the Admissions and Recruitment Team at firstname.lastname@example.org to schedule a personal consultation or have your questions answered.
+If you are unable to attend an information session, you are welcome to contact the Admissions and Recruitment Team at firstname.lastname@example.org to schedule a personal consultation.